Gay Byrne: Early life

 Byrne attended Rialto National School (since closed) and several other schools for short periods.
 Subsequently, he was educated by the Irish Christian Brothers at Synge Street CBS.
 He and two classmates bought a jazz record when Byrne was fourteen years old in January 1948, at a time when Radio Éireann refused to play it because of its "licentious" content.
 In December 2009, Byrne returned to his old primary school on Synge Street to launch an online children's book club, and read an extract from Marita Conlon-McKenna's storybook In Deep Dark Wood.
 In 2009, whilst celebrating the 250th anniversary of Guinness, he revealed that he had once tried unsuccessfully to earn a job in the brewery near his childhood home.

 When he was young, Byrne was inspired by the broadcaster Eamonn Andrews, who had a successful career on British television, and "wanted to be what he was".
 Andrews was friendly with Byrne's eldest brother.
-In 1958, he moved over to broadcasting when he became a presenter on Radio Éireann.
-He also worked with Granada Television and the BBC in England.
-At Granada, Byrne became the first person to introduce the Beatles on television when they made their small-screen debut on a local news programme People and Places.
-In 1961, Telefís Éireann (later Radio Telefís Éireann and now Raidió Teilifís Éireann) was set up.
-Byrne finally worked exclusively for the new Irish service after 1969.
-He introduced many popular programmes, with his most popular and successful programme being The Late Late Show.

 Radio career

-Byrne began his broadcasting career on radio.
-Radio Éireann gave him a 15-minute slot on Monday nights which he used to play Jazz recordings, his first broadcast for the station being in 1958.
+Byrne began his broadcasting career on radio in 1958.
+State broadcaster Radio Éireann (now RTÉ) gave him a 15-minute slot on Monday nights which he used to play Jazz recordings, his first broadcast for the station being in 1958.

 He is now best remembered for his two-hour morning show, The Gay Byrne Hour, which was later renamed The Gay Byrne Show (1972–1999).
 For many years the show was produced by John Caden.
 Joe Duffy was a reporter and occasional co-presenter on The Gay Byrne Show.

 Byrne featured on radio occasionally after retiring from The Gay Byrne Show – in 2006, he began presenting a weekly Sunday afternoon show entitled Sunday Serenade on RTÉ lyric fm.
 After 2010, he could be heard playing jazz on Sunday afternoons on lyric fm.
 This two-hour show began after an encounter with Head of Lyric FM Aodán Ó Dubhghaill at the National Concert Hall.
 Sunday with Gay Byrne attracted 55,000 listeners through "word of mouth": no advertising and no mention in the RTÉ Guide.
 The show was broadcast weekly approximately from September to March, with a break during the intervening six months.
 Byrne once commented on the emptiness of RTÉ at this time of the week:

 As soon as Marian finishes at one [o' clock], there is a clear-out.
 There are a couple of fellas down the corridor doing sport, and that is about it.
 You have the place to yourself and it is wonderful".